1948 United States presidential election

-Truman's feisty campaign style energized his base of traditional Democrats, consisting of most of the white South, as well as labor unions, and Catholic and Jewish voters; he also fared surprisingly well with Midwestern farmers.
+Truman's feisty campaign style energized his base of traditional Democrats, consisting of most of the white South, as well as labor unions and Catholic and Jewish voters; he also fared surprisingly well with Midwestern farmers.
 Dewey ran a low-risk campaign and avoided directly criticizing Truman.
-With the three-way split in the Democratic Party, and with Truman's low approval ratings, Truman was widely considered to be the underdog in the race, and virtually every prediction (with or without public opinion polls) indicated Dewey would win the election.
+With the three-way split in the Democratic Party and Truman's low approval ratings, Truman was widely considered the underdog, and nearly every prediction (with or without public opinion polls) favored Dewey.
 Defying these predictions, Truman won the election with 303 electoral votes to Dewey's 189.
-Truman also won 49.6% of the popular vote compared to Dewey's 45.1%, while the third-party candidacies of Thurmond and Wallace each won less than 3% of the popular vote, with Thurmond carrying four states in the Deep South.
-Truman became the third president to be elected to a full term after succeeding to the presidency upon his predecessor's death.
-(Note: Others before Truman were Theodore Roosevelt and Calvin Coolidge; subsequently, Lyndon B. Johnson.)
+He won 49.6% of the popular vote to Dewey's 45.1%, while the third-party candidacies of Thurmond and Wallace each won less than 3%, with Thurmond carrying four states in the Deep South.
+Truman became the third of four presidents to be elected to a full term after succeeding to the presidency upon his predecessor's death.
+(Note: The others were Theodore Roosevelt, Calvin Coolidge, and Lyndon B. Johnson.)

-Truman's surprise victory was the fifth consecutive presidential win for the Democratic Party, the longest winning streak for the Democrats, and the longest for either party since the 1880 election.
+Truman's surprise victory was the fifth consecutive presidential win for the Democratic Party, its longest winning streak ever.
 With simultaneous success in the 1948 congressional elections, the Democrats regained control of both houses of Congress, which they had lost in 1946.
 Thus, Truman's election confirmed the Democratic Party's status as the nation's majority party.
 This was the last presidential election before the ratification of the 22nd Amendment in 1951, which established presidential term limits.
 This did not apply to the incumbent Truman, but as he chose not to run in 1952, this was the last presidential election with no future disqualification effect for second-term winners.